Foreign and Commonwealth Office Migrated Archives: The Mau Mau court case

 The case started its journey through the courts.
 The first ruling came in July 2011, when the presiding judge, Justice McCombe, rejected the Government's argument that the Kenyan government had 'inherited' legal responsibility for these abuses upon their Independence.
 The case then came to court again in 2012, and again while the government did not dispute that the victims had been tortured "at the hands of the Colonial Administration", they now argued that the case was time barred: meaning that too much time had elapsed since the events took place, so a fair trial was no longer possible.

 However, Justice McCombe also rejected this argument.
 A key part of this rejection was because the colonial powers had kept such meticulous records of what was happening in Kenya that a fair trial was possible.
 These were the records that had been locked away in Hanslope Park but their existence finally recognised.
 They revealed, among other things, minutes of British War Councils where policies on interrogation and "screening" were devised, and the advice given by Kenya's Attorney General, Eric Griffith-Jones, to the Governor of Kenya, Sir Evelyn Baring: "if we are going to sin, we must sin quietly".

 In mid 2013 the British Government apologised, agreed to pay £19.9 million in compensation to over 5,000 claimants who had suffered abuse during the Mau Mau rebellion, and in addition that the government would finance the construction of a memorial in Kenya to the victims of colonial era torture.
-William Hague, the then-foreign secretary, made a statement to the House of Commons, expressing that the government "sincerely regrets that these abuses took place".
+Foreign secretary William Hague made a statement to the House of Commons, expressing that the government "sincerely regrets that these abuses took place".
 The permanent memorial was unveiled in Nairobi in September 2015, commemorating the victims of colonialism.